SETA - SElf-driving TA-xi service

 Recharge operation

-There is a thread that monitors cab battery levels (Recharge Thread), to avoid “busy waiting” phenomena a dummy object is shared between this thread and the MQTT module.
+A thread monitors cab battery levels (Recharge Thread).
+To avoid “busy waiting” phenomena, a dummy object is shared between this thread and the MQTT module.

 The recharge thread is initially waiting and will check the battery levels only after receiving the notification on the shared dummy object.

-This way a check of battery levels will be made after a run is finished.
+This way, a battery level check is made after a ride is finished.
 The charging procedure will only be started if the battery levels are below 30 percent.

 Local statistics